mxenabled/react-native-widget-sdk/README.md

 ```
 ### Setting up the SDK

-Installing the SDK's dependancies and linking webview linking:
+Installing the SDK's dependencies and setting up required linking:

 ```
 npx mx-widget-sdk-setup